 Many people have relationships with their grandmother or grandfather that play a role in defining their lives.
-In some families, grandparents will instinctively play an active and positive role in their grandchildren’s lives.
+In some families, grandparents will instinctively play an active and positive role in their grandchildren’s lives and connect with grandparents.

 In others, it takes a little more work to get to this stage.
 How can you get your children to connect with grandparents?